 permitted & prohibited person for possessing firearms and ammunition

 A non-immigrant alien is someone who is in the United States on a temporary basis, usually on a work, student, or tourist visa.
-Under the provisions of 27 CFR 178.97, non-immigrant aliens are prohibited from receiving or possessing firearms and ammunition while in the United States unless they are a citizen or national of the Visa Waiver Program (below) or meet any ONE of the below listed exceptions in section 922(y)(2) of the GCA.
+Under the provisions of 27 CFR 178.97, non-immigrant aliens here on a student or work visa are prohibited from receiving or possessing firearms and ammunition while in the United States.
+A citizen or national of the Visa Waiver Program (below) here meeting any ONE of the below listed exceptions in section 922(y)(2) of the GCA or here under a tourist visa is allowed.

 - Were admitted to the United States for lawful hunting or sporting purposes